smessmer/lockable/README.md

 let guard = lockable_cache.async_lock(5, AsyncLimit::no_limit())
     .await?;

+// This next line would wait until the lock gets released, which in this case would
-// This next line would cause a deadlock or panic because `5` is already locked on this thread
+// cause a deadlock because we're on the same thread.
 // let guard2 = lockable_cache.async_lock(5, AsyncLimit::no_limit()).await?;

 // After dropping the corresponding guard, we can lock it again